carlysandler/surf-s_up/9_Module_Notes.md

 Count: the total number of numbers or items in a dataset.

 This data gives us a summary of different statistics for the amount of precipitation in a year.
 The count is the number of times precipitation was observed.
 The other statistics are the precipitation amounts for each station for each day.

+9.3.1 - Find the Number of Stations

+My only question is, how many stations are being used to collect this information?
+Is it possible that we don't have enough data collection stations for this information to be valid?"

+Thankfully, you know you can run a query on the SQLite database to find this information quickly.
+You respond, "Glad the analysis is helping you with your decision-making!
+Great question about the number of stations.
+Let me do some quick queries and find out for us."
+And, with that, you get back to work.

+We need to write a query to get the number of stations in our dataset.
+We'll use our session that we created earlier to query our database.

+Begin by adding the starting point for our query, which is the following line:

+Now we know there are 9 stations from which precipitation data is being collected.
+However, in order to truly answer W. Avy's question, we don't just need to know the number of stations; we need to know how active the stations are as well.
+That is, we want to figure out which stations tend to have the most precipitation recordings.
+Let's figure that out next

+In the left column is the station ID, and on the right are the counts for each station.
+The counts indicate which stations are most active.
+We can also see which stations are the least active.

+9.3.3
+Find Low, High, and Average Temperatures
+W. Avy tells you that he's interested in the most active station; he believes it will provide the most data and help you determine the best location for the surf shop.
+However, you know that more data doesn't necessarily equate to more accurate results.
+But W. Avy is passionate about the location—he's convinced that it will provide the best weather for surfing and eating ice cream.
+So you tell him that you'll investigate this location further.

+It occurs to you that he hasn't asked for an analysis of the temperature yet, so you decide to dive into temperature data.

+9.3.4
+Plot the Highest Number of Observations
+W. Avy is thrilled.
+He's ready to make a decision about the surf shop location.
+But before he takes his proposal to the board of directors, he could benefit from a visualization of your results.
+You want to make sure that all stakeholders have all the information they need about the station closest to your proposed surf shop location.

+You tell W. Avy that you're plotting the results of the analysis so that he can share a visual presentation with the board if needed, and convince them to invest in your shop.

+We need to create a plot that shows all of the temperatures in a given year for the station with the highest number of temperature observations.

+Create a Query for the Temperature Observations
+To create a query, first select the column we are interested in.
+We want to pull Measurement.tobs in order to get our total observations count.
+Add this to your code:

+session.query(Measurement.tobs)
+Now filter out all the stations except the most active station with filter(Measurement.station == 'USC00519281').
+Your code should look like this:

+results = session.query(Measurement.tobs).\
+filter(Measurement.station == 'USC00519281')
+We need to apply another filter to consider only the most recent year.
+For this we can reuse some of the code we have written previously.
+Then we'll add the .all() function to save our results as a list.
+Here's what your query should look like:

+results = session.query(Measurement.tobs).\
+filter(Measurement.station == 'USC00519281').\
+filter(Measurement.date >= prev_year).all()
+To run this code, you will need to add a print statement around it.

+print(results)
+Your query results should look like the following.

+The printed query results showing total observations for the stations

+Not too easy to read, right?
+Let's fix that, as investors will need to read this data.

+To make the results easier to read, understand, and use, we'll put them in a DataFrame.

+Convert the Temperature Observation Results to a DataFrame REWIND
+When creating a DataFrame, our first parameter is our list, and the second parameter is the column(s) we want to put our data in.
+In this case, we want to put our temperature observations result list into a DataFrame.

+To convert the results to a DataFrame, add the following to your code:

+df = pd.DataFrame(results, columns=['tobs'])
+Add a print(df) statement after the last line and run the code.
+Below is what your data should now look like.
+Feel free to remove the index column.

+The total observations in DataFrame format

+Awesome!
+Now we'll use this data to create a plot.

+Plot the Temperature Observations
+We'll be creating a histogram from the temperature observations.
+This will allow us to quickly count how many temperature observations we have.

+IMPORTANT
+A histogram is a graph made up of a range of data that is separated into different bins.

+When creating a histogram, you'll need to figure how many bins you need.
+It's recommended that you stay within a range of 5 to 20 bins.
+You may need to play around with the data a bit to find a good fit somewhere between 5 and 20.
+A "good fit" is one that represents the data well and highlights areas where there is a lot of data and areas where there is not a lot of data.
+It's all about finding the right balance.

+We're going to divide our temperature observations into 12 different bins.
+This is intended to provide enough detail, but not too much.
+Note that we don't need to specify the ranges in which the data will be separated; we just need to specify the number of bins.

+To create the histogram, we need to use the plot() function and the hist() function and add the number of bins as a parameter.
+Add the following to your code:

+df.plot.hist(bins=12)
+Using plt.tight_layout(), we can compress the x-axis labels so that they fit into the box holding our plot.

+plt.tight_layout()
+For this particular graph, using this function won't change much, but it can be a lifesaver in situations where the x-axis doesn't fit into the box.
+It's a cosmetic change, but it makes a big difference when presenting professional work.

+When you run the code, your plot should look like the following.
+Notice how the 12 "bins" are visualized in this plot, just like you specified with your code df.plot.hist(bins=12).
+"Bin" refers to each rectangular column in the plot, as shown below.

+Histogram showing the number of observations in 12 bins.

+Looking at this plot, we can infer that a vast majority of the observations were over 67 degrees.
+If you count up the bins to the right of 67 degrees, you will get about 325 days where it was over 67 degrees when the temperature was observed.